adamkc/adamkc.github.io/cv2.md

      * [Stream breeding amphibians response to disturbance in ancient redwood forests](brokenlink)

 * In Prep:
-     * Environmental DNA and longer term monitoring of stream breeding amphibians
+     * Environmental DNA and long term monitoring of stream breeding amphibians

 References
 ------------------------------------